-The Guidelines represent the current view of the Board on governance and should not be viewed as rigid restraints.
-We will continue to monitor new developments and regulations, as well as emerging issues concerning corporate governance and financial disclosure, and will adopt changes and new policies, as appropriate.
-These Guidelines are reviewed regularly and are subject to modification from time to time by the Board.
-The Guidelines are available for review on the Corporate Governance page of the Investor Relations section of our website at unitil.com/investors, and are available in print to any shareholder or other interested party free of charge upon request to the Corporate Secretary at 1-800-999-6501 or at the address listed in the section entitled Information about the Annual Meeting.
+The Governance Guidelines represent the current view of the Board on governance and should not be viewed as rigid restraints.
+We will continue to monitor new developments and requirements, as well as emerging issues concerning corporate governance best practices and financial disclosure, and will adopt changes and new policies as appropriate.
+The Governance Guidelines are reviewed regularly and are subject to modification from time to time by the Board.
+The Governance Guidelines are available for review on the Corporate Governance page of the Investor Relations section of our website at unitil.com/investors, and are available in print to any shareholder or other interested party free of charge upon request to the Corporate Secretary at 1-800-999-6501 or at the address listed in the section entitled Information about the Annual Meeting.